-Uterine fibroid is a disease of female reproductive system.
+Uterine fibroid is a disease of the female reproductive system.
 This benign tumor results in various associated symptoms like dysmenorrhea, menorrhagia, etc. In modern gynecological practice, no definite treatment for uterine fibroid is available.
 According to Ayurveda, uterine fibroids can be co-related with Garbhasya Gata Granthi, which occurs due to vitiation of Vata, Kapha with Rakta, and Mansa.
-In Ayurveda, various herbs and formulation along with Sashtra Chikitsa (various surgical procedures) help to treat Garbhashya Gata Granthi from roots.
+In Ayurveda, various herbs and formulations along with Sashtra Chikitsa (various surgical procedures) help to treat Garbhashya Gata Granthi from roots.

 At Yukti Herbs, all the recommended herbs are available in best quality available in a packing of 60 capsules, which means 1 full month of supply!!!